radiantlogic-v8/documentation-new/documentation/configuration/identity-views/ldap-proxy-views.md

 If you want to use the actualdn attribute in computed attributes, the actualdn attribute must be configured as Always Requested in Global Attributes Handling.

-To mark an attribute as hidden:
+To request the actual DN:
 1. Go to the Control Panel > Directory Namespace > Namespace Design.
-Select the node where the LDAP Proxy View is mounted and go to ADVANCED SETTINGS tab > Global Attributes Handling section.
+Select the node where the LDAP Proxy View is mounted and go to the ADVANCED SETTINGS tab > Global Attributes Handling section.

 2. Click on **ADD** and enter *actualdn* for the Name.
 3. Check the *Always Requested* checkbox.